Canon 5D Mark II vs Nikon D7500

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D7500 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 5D Mark II vs Nikon D7500

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Nikon D7500?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 5D Mark II: